LeonidChetverikov/varonis/python/README.md

-Function configure to run in Leonid CHetverikov subscription Depend on keyvault name it will change secret output from1 to 3.
+Function configure to run in Leonid CHetverikov subscription Depend on keyvault name it will change secret output from supervalue1 to supervalue3.

 Hot to get secret?
 query string is: